|

 As per Indian Standard Code, IS: 6461 (Part V11) -1973,

 The terms Consistency and Plasticity might be used to express the workability of a concrete mix.
-But the consistency refers to how wet the mix is and a mix that is merely consistent may not have all the requirement mentioned in the initial statement.
+But consistency refers to how wet the mix is and a mix that is merely consistent may not have all the requirements mentioned in the initial statement.
 A very wet mix will result in segregation and bleeding when they are placed in the formwork.
-The plasticity is the property of cohesiveness in order to hold the individual grains of the mix together in the whole cement matrix.
+Plasticity is the property of cohesiveness to hold the individual grains of the mix together in the whole cement matrix.

 Factors Affecting The Workability